 These days I walk extensively in the city, in solitary.
 From one place to another, I continuously walked, until I couldn’t walk anymore.
 I was hoping to see the naive tourists who would fulfill my experience, but as the season falls forward to autumn, they all left.
 I bought new soles to embellish my gait, and new corduroy pants to match them, the European fit, as I called them.
 I could never pull this off in the suburbs.
 They would stare and stereotype me as “metro,” such an unsolicited word, even though I would look sharp.
 But here’s my chance, a chance to express myself.
 I am an individual.

 When I was young, every time I had acquainted myself to a new environment, my family would end up moving.
 It became frustrating, and at times I would feel aloof and lost.
 On the upside, however, I became an individual and always found myself eventually adapting to my new surroundings.
 But at the same time, I developed a shield and often enclosed myself, afraid of getting too close to others.
-The outcome is that when I do open myself up, I open it extensively, in a way tha
+The outcome is that when I do open myself up, I open it extensively, in a way that I can be loquacious of my feelings.
+Thus, when I fall, I fall hard.
+So I never expose myself to too many people, afraid of getting burned.

 I was able to shift focus.
 Instead of changing myself to someone that I’m not and fit into the stereotypical “popular” socialites of the new surroundings, I was my genuine self, an individual, and concentrated on my goals.
 I would spend hours upon hours of practicing, everyday, hoping to be a concert violinist.
 I had no time.
 Knowing time is of essence, I would go home after school and spent the rest of my day practicing.
 Even during school I was thinking how I would spend my hours at home on the scales, etudes, concertos, and other repertoires.
 I practically breathed music.
 I read music.
 I dreamed music.
 The old saying of “How do you get to Carnegie Hall?
 Practice,” I took it to heart.
 I knew that the only way I would be able to achieve my dream was to live it, until my dream was crushed.

 It was my sophomore year of high school going into junior, the crucial moment of preparing for SATs and getting into a good university.
 My father was anxious, and realizing how exclusively I wanted to make music my life, he did whatever he could to stop it.
 He cut off my lessons and screamed at me for practicing.
-I remembered I would get so scared, at the same time
+I remembered I would get so scared, at the same time I wanted it so bad, that I would go to the basement to practice.

 “If you really want to be a violinist, show your dad there is no other way for you.”
 My friend at that time who shared the same passion suggested.